darkhunterLearning/personal-project/README.md

 The dataset used to train the model was obtained from Kaggle.

 ## Reimplementation of a Paper
 The Reimplementation of a Paper notebook demonstrates how to reproduce the results of a research paper.
-The paper selected for this notebook is titled [insert paper title].
-The notebook uses PyTorch to implement the model and reproduce the results presented in the paper.
+The paper selected for this notebook is titled __A Strong Baseline for Vehicle Re-Identification.__ The notebook uses PyTorch to implement the model and reproduce the results presented in the paper.

 ## Stock Price Predictor
 The Stock Price Predictor notebook shows how to use time series analysis to predict stock prices.
 The notebook uses the 4 datasets (**FPT, MSN, PNJ, VIC**) and then applies some simple model (**linear, LSTM, GRU**) to predict future prices.